 Typically, the dog owner is responsible for any injuries caused in an attack.
 However, there are often situations in which a tenant of an apartment complex owns a dog in an attack, which might complicate the claims process.
 Under these circumstances, the question becomes whether the tenant and owner of the dog, or the landlord of the property, is liable.

-Often, a tenant—as the owner of the pet—is liable for the damages caused by a dog bite.
-However, many times, a tenant does not have liability insurance, renter’s insurance, or other assets to satisfy a judgment against them for the damages caused by their pet.
-If so, this is one way that landlord liability for a dog bite attack might become the focus of a Michigan claim.
+Many people ask if a dog owner is always liable for a bite in Michigan.
+While this is usually true, a landlord could also be held liable for a tenant’s dog under certain circumstances.
+For example, if a tenant does not have liability insurance, renter’s insurance, or other assets to satisfy a judgment against them for the damages caused by their pet, a landlord could bear liability for a dog bite attack.

 - Was the landlord aware of the dangerousness of the tenant’s dog—for example, has the animal attacked or tried to attack someone in the past, and was landlord made aware of it?
 Or, has the landlord witnessed the dangerous tendencies of the dog before?

 - Was the landlord’s response to a knowledge of dangerousness unreasonable—if the landlord knew of the dangerousness of the dog, did he or she take reasonable steps to prevent injuries by the dog?
 Such as erecting proper walls, posting warnings, or requiring a tenant to take certain preventative actions